Aleppo under helicopter bombardment, residents say

 Two residents said a war plane fired a rocket on an area called Bab al-Tareeq, but other residents thought the jet had simply broken the sound barrier.

 “I heard this whooshing sound, and then bam.
-Then everything, the whole neighbourhood was shaking,” Omar, the resident, said.
+Then everything, the whole neighborhood was shaking,” Omar, the resident, said.

 An activist called Tamam said helicopters were targeting sites where they thought there were large numbers of rebels.
 Speaking by telephone, he said more and more residents were fleeing the eastern and southern parts of the city.